Code-Institute-Submissions/ShoeShine/README.md

 This site was deployed on GitHub Pages the steps i took to do this was:

-- The code was written on VS Code.
+- The code was written in VS Code.
 - I pushed the code to my GitHub repository.
-- In the repository settings, i scrolled down to the GitHub Pages.
+- In the repository settings, I scrolled down to the GitHub Pages.
-- Under 'source' i selected the 'master branch'.
+- Under 'source', I selected the 'master branch'.
-- It the published the project to GitHub pages, providing a url.
+- I published the project to GitHub pages, which provided me with a url.
 - The deployed website and development site are the same.

 ## Credits